sanjuhs/NN_training/V2A-over-training-old-nn/documentation/research-paper/FAQ.md

 5. **Real-Time Optimization**: Efficient architectures for live applications

 The foundation provided by this MEL spectrogram + TCN approach gives researchers a solid starting point for exploring these advanced techniques.

+---

+## Conclusion

+This project demonstrates a promising approach to audio-driven facial animation using TCNs.
+While our current implementation is a proof-of-concept with limited data, the architecture shows potential for scaling to production-quality systems with appropriate data and computational resources.
+The identified limitations (data scale, gradient issues, dead neurons) are acknowledged challenges that would be addressed in a full-scale implementation with attention mechanisms and larger, more diverse datasets.